doramrx/demo-dao-jdbc/README.md

 # JDBC MySQL Project
 👋 Welcome to the JDBC MySQL Project, a Java project for educational purposes.
-This project showcases the use of the JDBC API to interact with a MySQL database.
+This project showcases the use of the JDBC API to interact with MySQL database.
 It focuses on managing departments and employees using the Data Access Object (DAO) pattern.

 ## Technologies and Concepts Learned
 Throughout the course of working on this project, I had the opportunity to explore and learn the following technologies and concepts: